 Hello World! - If you did the lessons using Dev-C++, then this is a repeat of the first lesson BUT using the robot to process your code.
 Everyone will do this lesson because here you will learn how to connect the ActivityBot robot to a computer and transfer programming from the computer to the robot.

 Custom Arc Turn Function Here is a custom function that will help with arc turns.
+I would suggest you skip this one until you have completed the maze lessons.

 C lanaguage reference for ActivityBot - save this as your "book" on writing code for ActivityBot